 In Dec 2018, Epic Games launched another gaming mode called Fortnite Creative.

-Unlike Battle Royale, where the last man standing wins, Fortnite Creative emphasizes on building more than battling by putting players on an island where they are given the freedom to create battle arenas, racecourses, performing challenges and more.
+Unlike Battle Royale, where the last man standing wins, Fortnite Creative emphasizes building more than battling by putting players on an island where they are given the freedom to create battle arenas, racecourses, perform challenges, and more.

 So how does Fortnite Make Money

-As we’ve learnt above, Fortnite has three gaming modes — all of which have different monetization strategies.
+As we’ve learned above, Fortnite has three gaming modes — all of which have different monetization strategies.
+‘Battle Royale’ makes money from the sales of V-bucks, Fortnite’s in-app currency to purchase skins, and ‘Save the World’ makes money like a traditional game(gamers buy to play).
 Other than that, Fortnite also makes money from virtual tournaments and selling merchandise.